vekatze/neut/book/src/terms.md

 `magic call-type(some-type, 2, value)` returns the size of a value as a machine-word count.

 The type of the result of `call-type` is inferred from the context.

+### Semantics (assert-mixable)

+`magic assert-mixable(some-type)` checks that `some-type` can be used as a `mix` field in a `data` declaration.
+If `some-type` cannot be mixed, the compiler reports an error.
+This can be used, for example, to implement unboxed vectors.

+See [Memory Representation in Statements](./statements.md#memory-representation) for the representation of mixed fields.

 ### Semantics (inspect-type)